deepfence/ThreatMapper/deployment-scripts/helm-charts/deepfence-router/ReadMe.md

 Additionally, the Nginx Ingress Controller needs to be installed as specified [here](https://kubernetes.github.io/ingress-nginx/deploy/) based on the cloud provider.

-For example, you can use either `helm` or `kubectl` commands for installing on AWS:
+For example, you can use either `helm` or `kubectl` commands for installing on AWS.

 Helm Command:
 ```
 helm upgrade --install ingress-nginx ingress-nginx \